 Arrive at Monastiraki Square

 Pass the library and end at Monastiraki square named after the Monastiraki mosque in the middle.
 It is also called Tzisdaraki Mosque, built in 1759 by Athenian mayor Tzisdaraki.
 In the past, Monastiraki square was an area for textile artisans, tanneries and forges.
 This historic character is still present in Monastiraki neighbourhood.
 End your walking tour at the Monastiraki flea market and feel the vibe of bygone eras.
 This is also a great place to buy a couple of souvenirs from Athens!

 Families should know

-- It will take you around 1-2 hours to walk around Plaka (depending on how many of the recommended places you stop to visit)
+- Depending on your stops, it will take you around 1-2 hours to walk around Plaka

-- Do not forget to take with you a hat, sun cream and water for your children
+- Do not forget to bring a hat, sun cream and water for your kids

-- Rent high quality baby & toddler travel gear such as car seats, strollers, baby carriers, trikes, booster seats through our partner My Baby in Greece for stress-free & fun family activities in Greece
+- Rent high quality baby & toddler travel gear such as car seats, strollers and baby carriers with the new Greek family service provider Baby Traveller for stress-free & fun family activities in Greece

 - Listening to the traditional instruments at the Museum of Greek Folk Musical Instruments